Last updated: April 30, 2026

 Frequently Asked Questions

-How many hours do I need for a cosmetology license in Washington?
+How many hours of cosmetology school do I need in Washington?

-Do I need a salon license in Washington?
+Do booth renters need their own license in Washington?

 More Washington Business Guides

-- How to Start a Cleaning Service in Washington (2026)
+- How to Start a Cleaning Business in Washington State (2026)

-- How to Start a Food Truck in Washington (2026)
+- How to Start a Food Truck in Washington State (2026)

-- How to Start a Landscaping Business in Washington (2026)
+- How to Start a Landscaping Business in Washington State (2026)

-- How to Start a Private Investigation Business in Washington (2026)
+- How to Start a Private Investigator Business in Washington State (2026)

-- How to Start an HVAC Business in Washington (2026)
+- How to Start an HVAC Business in Washington State (2026)

 Start a Salon Business in Other States